Beothuk: Claims of genocide

 Scholars disagree in their definition of "genocide" in relation to the Beothuk.
-While some scholars believe that the Beothuk died out as an unintended consequence of European colonization, others argue that Europeans conducted a sustained campaign of genocide against them.
+While some scholars believe the Beothuk died out as an unintended consequence of European colonization, others argue Europeans conducted a sustained campaign of genocide against them.
+Historian Mohamed Adhikari argued there was an intentional nature of destructive violence from European forces, and this is part of the evidence that makes this a case of genocide.
+Legal historian Sydney Harring argued there are parallels between the violence inflicted upon the Beothuk and the genocidal violence inflicted upon the Aboriginal Tasmanians, and also proposes the government's knowledge of such violence while not actively and successfully preventing and stopping it implies a tacit approval of the violence.

-Writing in 1766, Governor Hugh Palliser reported to the British secretary of state that "the barbarous system of killing prevails amongst our people towards the Native Indians — whom our People always kill, when they can meet them".
+Writing in 1766, Governor Hugh Palliser reported to the British Secretary of State for the Northern Department, Augustus FitzRoy, 3rd Duke of Grafton, that "the barbarous system of killing prevails amongst our people towards the Native Indians — whom our People always kill, when they can meet them".

-If such a campaign did occur, it was explicitly without official sanction after 1769, any such action thereafter being in violation of Governor John Byron's proclamation that "I do strictly enjoin and require all His Majesty's subjects to live in amity and brotherly kindness with the native savages [Beothuk] of the said island of Newfoundland", as well as the subsequent Proclamation issued by Governor John Holloway on July 30, 1807, which prohibited mistreatment of the Beothuk and offered a reward for any information on such mistreatment.
+If such a campaign did occur, it was explicitly without official sanction after 1769.
+In that year, Governor John Byron's proclamation explicitly prohibited such conduct: "I do strictly enjoin and require all His Majesty's subjects to live in amity and brotherly kindness with the native savages [Beothuk] of the said island of Newfoundland", A subsequent Proclamation issued by Governor John Holloway on July 30, 1807 prohibited mistreatment of the Beothuk and offered a reward for any information on such mistreatment.

-Adhikari comments how the intentional nature of the destructive violence from colonizers is part of the evidence that makes this a case of genocide.
-Harring draws parallels between the genocidal violence inflicted upon the Beothuk and the genocidal violence inflicted upon the Aboriginal Tasmanians, and that the government's knowledge of such violence while not actively preventing and stopping it implies a tacit approval of the violence.

-Adhikari collects various accounts of mass violence conducted by Europeans against the Beothuk, the most infamous of which is a raid that occurred in winter 1789.
-This was led by John Peyton Sr., who was involved in many acts of violence against the Beothuk.
-Peyton along with two others fired upon a band of 50 Beothuk with buckshot, killing many while injuring all others, beyond some injured individuals who were physically beaten to death after being shot, any others were left to die from their injuries or freeze to death.
+There are various accounts of violence by Europeans directed against the Beothuk.
+In 1792, British navy Lieutenant George Pulling collected numerous accounts of the interactions between settlers and the Beothuk, many of which ended violently.
+One significant example was a raid which occurred in the winter of 1781, in which John Peyton Sr., who was involved in multiple acts of violence against the Beothuk, led two other men in an expedition up the Exploits River, to recover fishing gear and other material believed taken by the Beothuk.
+Pulling noted two accounts of this event, one directly from one of the participants and another second-hand from Peyton Sr. himself.
+After three days, they came upon a Beothuk encampment (of likely 30 to 50 people); Peyton Sr. and his men fired on the Beothuk, killing some and wounding others, with the exact number of victims unknown.
+There was at least one uninjured survivor, and Peyton Sr. is recorded as having beaten an injured Beothuk to death with an animal trap.
+The surviving Beothuk who were able fled, and Peyton and his men collected what furs, skins and gear they could carry and left.
+Pulling believed both versions of the story left out significant details of what had occurred.